outstanding-heart/learngit/readme.txt

 I like Github, but Github is so hard to learn.

+It is a so busy world!
+A flippant and impatuous world!

 But I think I have enough power to hand it.